bekk/bekk-christmas/post/thecloud/tesla-sentry-with-aws-rekognition.md

 ---
 ## Archiving dashcam footage to the cloud

 I use a Raspberry Pi Zero to emulate a USB mass storage so that the car writes dashcam footage to it.
 There is an open source project called Teslausb that can be used for that.
-I recommend this fork (github.com/marcone/teslausb) because it has a prebuilt image and a nice one-step setup.
+I recommend [this fork](github.com/marcone/teslausb) because it has a prebuilt image and a nice one-step setup.
 I’m using Azure File Storage because it supports SMB protocol out of the box.
 Here is my configuration:

 ```
 export ARCHIVE_SYSTEM=cifs